 Aside from the GAME:PAD 4 S’s integrated three meters long USB cable, the first thing I noticed was the controllers form factor, as it looks somewhat like a hybrid of the Dualshock and Xbox One controller.
 The grips are noticeably shorter and more angular than Sony’s controller, with the face flatter and ever so slightly wider.
 All face and shoulder buttons are present, albeit with smaller Share and Options buttons squeezed between the thumbsticks and touchpad.
 On closer inspection, the controller is missing the mic/headphone port at the bottom and lightbar at the top, with blank fascia plates where they should be.

-The length of the GAME:PAD’s cable lends itself well to modern day gaming with consoles occupying space in living rooms, as the three-metre cord easily spanning the distance between console and couch.
+The length of the GAME:PAD’s cable lends itself well to modern day gaming with consoles occupying space in living rooms, as the three-metre cord easily spans the distance between console and couch.
 Once I’d connected the controller to one of my PS4’s USB ports and settled myself on the sofa, I instinctively pressed the home button in order to boot the console up, only to be met with no response and a walk back to the TV stand to switch the console on manually; a first-world problem if ever there was one, but irksome nonetheless.

 During gameplay, the GAME:PAD’S buttons respond without lag whether playing a frantic paced beat em up or an action adventure game, the same can be said of the touchpad, D-pad and thumbsticks (including a rather loud click when pressing L3 or R3).
 Rather than the textured grips on the Dualshock, the controller has four small notches that stop one’s thumbs from slipping.
 The controller also has dual vibration units in-built into the grips, feeding back at the same strength that a Dualshock would.